 MMO: You’re very involved on Twitter and social media, how important is that aspect to you in regards with interacting with fans?

 Jerry: I enjoy it.
 It’s a way to show my personality and just kind of be a regular person.
 I try not to speak about baseball at all on Twitter; I try to avoid most of that.
-The Player’s Association, our union, came up with a new app called Infield Chatter; it’s just kind of coming into its own.
-So I’ve kind of used that for strictly baseball purposes and learning that new platform and I try to just only speak baseball there.
+The Player’s Association, our union, came up with a new app called Infield Chatter.
+It’s just kind of coming into its own.
+I’ve kind of used that for strictly baseball purposes and learning that new platform and I try to just only speak baseball there.

 But on Twitter I try to avoid baseball for the most part.
 I try to avoid politics as much as I can and I try not to be too polarizing one way or the other.
 I just want to show that we’re human beings too, and show a little bit of my sense of humor and have fun with it.